eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/cpu-load.rst

 Usage
 -------

-Add the Check-CPU-load configuration, specifying which will be it's subscribers and it's warning and critical tresholds.
+Add the Check-CPU-load configuration, specifying which will be its subscribers and its warning and critical thresholds.

    .. literalinclude:: ../src/checks/check-cpu-load.json
 	  :language: bash

-In this example, the check will be in WARNING state if the cpu load is greater than 15,15,14 in the last 1,5 and 15 minutes respectively, and CRITICAL state if the cpu load is greater than 20,18,18 in the last 1,5 and 15 minutes respectively.
+In this example, the check will be in WARNING state if the CPU load is greater than 15,15,14 in the last 1,5 and 15 minutes respectively, and CRITICAL state if the CPU load is greater than 20,18,18 in the last 1,5 and 15 minutes respectively.

 Authors
 --------